Depth creates no more spurious local minima: Introduction

-One major mystery in deep learning is that deep neural networks do not seem to suffer from spurious local minima.
-However, only very few examples have been shown to have this property.
-In a celebrated work, Baldi and Hornik~\cite{baldi1989} showed that, under mild assumption, for quadratic (least squares) loss, two layer linear networks do not have spurious local minima.
-It is conjectured to be true for deeper networks.
-This is only proved recently by Kawaguchi~\cite{kawaguchi2016}.
+Baldi and Hornik~\cite{baldi1989} started the investigation on the existence of spurious local minima in linear networks.
+They showed that, under mild assumptions, for quadratic loss, two layer linear networks do not have spurious local minima.
+They also conjectured it is true for deep linear networks.
+This conjecture is only proved almost thirty years later by Kawaguchi~\cite{kawaguchi2016}.
 For the special case of linear residual networks, Hardt and Ma~\cite{hardt2017} showed that there are no spurious local minima through a simpler argument.

-The tour de force proof in~\cite{kawaguchi2016} works by examining the Hessian using powerful tools from the matrix theory.
-It has inspired much work, e.g.~\cite{lu2017depth,zhou2018,yun2018,yun2019}, to simplify and generalize the proof.

-Recently, Laurent and von~Brecht~\cite{laurent2018} showed a general result for any convex differentiable loss function for some special class of linear networks.
-They showed that if the network has no bottleneck, i.e. if the narrowest layer is on the either end, then there is no spurious local minima for any convex differentiable loss.
-In addition to applying to general loss functions, their proof is quite elegant and much simpler through a novel rank one perturbation argument.
+While most existing work have been on quadratic loss functions, Laurent and von~Brecht~\cite{laurent2018} showed a surprisingly general result for any convex differentiable loss.
+In~\cite{laurent2018}, the authors consider the special linear networks which have no bottlenecks, i.e. when the narrowest layer is on the either end.
+They showed that for any convex differential loss function, there is no spurious local minima in such networks.
+In addition to its generality, the proof in \cite{laurent2018} is quite intuitive through a novel perturbation argument.
+However, their special cases excludes networks with bottleneck layers, commonly used in the practice and studied in the literature~\cite{baldi1989,kawaguchi2016}.